shaomingquan/mdmd/README.md

 this is a excellect expience !!! love this feeling

-- add code mirror markdown editor
+- add code mirror markdown editor [ok].
-- auto display the upload image
+- auto display the upload image.
-- auto delete unref image
+- auto delete unref image.
+- right part is so ugly.